Annual Reports

 The Group’s Internet website celebrated its 5th anniversary in November and continues to expand with 40 new webpage updates added to the website during the year.
 A software program has been written which now allows all new and amended webpages to be updated and added to the HG Internet website as soon as they have been constructed.
 The website is now attracting enquiries from people around the world, interested in learning about our engineering history.
 The Group’s members are always pleased to assist and help wherever possible.

-Group Member Frank Ferris (an ex-employee of G N Haden & Sons Ltd) was pleased to be given the opportunity by the Haden family to transcribe the 61 letters, hand written by family members George, George jnr, James, John and Ann Haden during the years 1810 – 1822.
+Group Member Frank Ferris (an ex-employee of G N Haden & Sons Ltd) was pleased to be given the opportunity by the Haden family to transcribe the 61 letters, hand written by family members George snr, George jnr, James, John and Ann Haden during the years 1810 – 1822.
 The letters have now been prepared and printed as a booklet.
 It gives a fascinating insight into the lives and times of these engineers in pre-Victorian Britain who worked for Boulton & Watt of Birmingham, the steam engine pioneers.

-Group member John Barnes was honoured by the Institution, and awarded the Bronze Medal for services to the Heritage Group.
+Group member John Barnes was honored by the Institution, and awarded the Bronze Medal for services to the Heritage Group.
 Chairman Brian Roberts made the Group’s first award presentation, at the December Committee meeting.

 Paul Yunnie our group member “down under” in the antipodes has had a very busy year a) researching the history of Haden Australia Pty, and has subsequently been involved with the organisation, for the publishing of the book titled, ‘Haden Degrees of Excellence since 1816’, and b) his active involvement in the re-emergence of the scale model of the Sydney Royal Opera House previously unseen for the last 30 years.